OHIO SPIDERWORT

 Click on each photo thumbnail to enlarge.

 This native perennial has smooth, erect stems to 3 feet tall.
-The alternate, grasslike leaves up to 15 inches long and less than 1 inch wide sheathe the stem.
-At the top of the stem a cluster (cyme) of individually stalked flowers rises above 2 unequal bracts (A,B) similar to the leaves.
+The alternate, arching leaves are up to 15 inches long and quite narrow, becoming a bit wider at the base which wraps around the stem (E).
+At the top of the stem a cluster (cyme) of individually stalked flowers rises above 2 unequal bracts (A,E) similar to the leaves.
 The smooth, hairless sepals and flower stems (D) separate this species from closely related Bracted Spiderwort (Tradescantia bracteata) which also has 3 blue to rose-purple petals accented by 6 stamens with bright yellow anthers.

 Found in moist or dry prairies, roadsides and open woods, flowering from May through July.
-At Neale Woods, it is uncommon in Nebraska and rare in Knull Prairie.
-Tradescantia ohiensis is the most common species of spiderwort at NW.
+It is uncommon in Neale Woods prairie restorations where it is more common than the closely related species of Spiderwort, Tradescantia bracteata.
+There are no records from Fontenelle Forest.

 The content of NatureSearch is provided by dedicated volunteer Naturalists of Fontenelle Forest who strive to provide the most accurate information available.
 Contributors of the images retain their copyrights.
 The point of contact for this page is: Neal Ratzlaff.